 The Mineral Lotion sat terribly under my makeup, and it made my pores look huge, and my makeup was chalky in areas of my face.

-It didn’t look good at all, and even my boyfriend told me my makeup looked weird that day.
+It didn’t look good at all, and even my husband told me my makeup looked weird that day.
 Ladies, you know it’s bad when your man notices there’s something strange going on with your makeup.

 So, this sunscreen was a huge no-no for me, and after seeing how bad it wore with my makeup on top, I know I will never apply it on my face again.